ATLANTA – Written by Mel

 You can purchase already cooked shrimp to make this process very easy.
 Otherwise, you will have to peel and de-vein them yourself.
 Either way make sure they are thawed.
 If you opt for raw shrimp, then you will need to cook them before sautéing them with the peppers.
 You can boil them on low on the stove or take the juice of a lemon and apply it liberally all over the shrimp.
 This method turns the shrimp pink but may give the shrimp a lemon taste.
 If you like, you can rinse the lemon juice off before sautéing.

 Finally, when the veggies are cut and the shrimp are ready, pour some olive oil in a skillet and lightly sauté the shrimp and vegetables.

 Add a little salt and pepper or any other season if you like.
 After the shrimp and veggies are done cooking, drain them.
 By this time, the quinoa should be also finished.
 After about 7-10 minutes of letting the meal cool, serve the dish with the shrimp and veggies over the bed of quinoa.
 You can serve it right after heating it but I find that the meal is more tasty when it’s had time to cool.
 If you don’t like either of these ingredients in this recipe, consider substituting white, brown or yellow rice and chopped chicken.

 How did your dish turn out?
-Share your thoughts about this dish in our Facebook group.
+Share your thoughts about this dish in in the comments or on our Facebook group.

-Don’t forget to follow our social media pages and check back next month for another quick and easy dinner idea.
+Don’t forget to follow our social media pages and check back for another quick and easy dinner idea.